 Writing Down the Bones is a good place for young or new writers to start.
 The first chapter discusses pen and paper and how to select appropriate materials, supplies, and other writing resources.

 Yet the book is also ideal for seasoned writers who are ready to get serious about the craft.
-That’s where I was with my own writing when I was first introduced to this book, and it made me realize that writing could be more than just a way to pass the time when I was feeling inspired.
+That’s where I was with my writing when I was introduced to this book, and it made me realize that writing could be more than just a way to pass the time when I was feeling inspired.

 Natalie Goldberg will teach you how to freewrite (she calls this the timed exercise), how to make writing a daily practice, and she’ll give you countless ways to explore your writing on a deeper and more creative level.
 From setting up your own writing space to finding topics to write about and unlimited sources of inspiration, she crams in enough ideas to keep you busily writing for years to come.

 “Natalie’s experience in Zen meditation, which is essentially a subtractive process, has provided her insights.” — Robert Pirsig, author of Zen and the Art of Motorcycle Maintenance

 You can read this book from cover to cover, or you can read a chapter or two whenever you have time.
 You can open it to a random page.
 However you read Writing Down the Bones, you’ll get some good gems of writerly insight and inspiration.